ubarsc/pylidar/doc/source/commandline_canopy.rst

 Individual scan products are automatically generated and output:

-1. Weighted number of beams that reach the voxel unoccluded and have an interception in that voxel (hits)
+1. Weighted count of beams that reach the voxel unoccluded and have an interception in that voxel (hits)
-2. Weighted number of beams that pass through the voxel unoccluded (miss)
+2. Weighted count of beams that pass through the voxel unoccluded (miss)
-3. Weighted number of beams that are occluded from the voxel (occl)
+3. Weighted count of beams that are occluded from the voxel (occl)
 4. Directional gap probability (pgap) calculated as miss / (miss+hits)

 To get the vertical cover for a voxel 1-pgap is averaged across all scans (assuming all intercepted elements have the same projected area at different view angles), with each scan weighted by (miss + hits) / (miss + hits + occl) to account for then visibility of that voxel.
 The vertical profile of cover is calculated by conditional probability, so assuming a random distribution of elements in each voxel.